CommunicationInScience/beautiful-jekyll/_posts/2015-01-04-first-post.md

 ---
 layout: post
 title: First post!
-image: /img/hello_world.jpeg
+image: /img/logo.png
-tags: [random, exciting-stuff]
+tags: [about, communication]
 ---

-This is my first post, how exciting!
+This is a test post...!